 Running water over hot Uranium is the only carbon-free energy solution we have available right now that can meet power needs both today and for decades to come.
 Solar, wind, and other renewables are projected to cover 22% of energy needs.
 Sure, these nuclear water boilers produce radioactive waste, but we can bury it.
-Given it's where it originally came from, I would rather have Uranium buried underground. than fires, rising seas, and toxic air.
-Buried Uranium cannot hurt us, but climate change can.
+I would rather a few thousand kilograms of nuclear waste buried underground each year than worsening fires, rising seas, and toxic air.
+Today's reactors and buried nuclear waste pose very little threat to us, while climate change is a threat to the entire global population.
 Replacing as many carbon-based power plants with nuclear reactors is the only option we have to reduce atmospheric carbon levels without impacting growth.

 We would be foolish to focus on molten salt reactors, a technology that is decades away, when the one available solution to our electricity generation problem has already been on the grid for decades.